 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serve Brookie combines a rich, fudgy brownie base with a soft, chewy chocolate chip cookie top.
-Baked in a ramekin, it’s a decadent dessert made just for one.
+A single serving Brookie is a rich, fudgy brownie and a soft, chewy chocolate chip cookie baked together in one ramekin.
+It is a dessert made just for one and it is exactly as good as it sounds.

 Featured Comment